buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcWallTypeEnum.md

 { .change-ifc2x4}
 > IFC4 CHANGE  New enumerators MOVABLE, PARAPET, PARTITIONING, and SOLIDWALL have been added.
-> IFC4 DEPRECATION  The enumerators STANDARD, POLYGONAL and ELEMENTEDWALL are deprecated and shall no longer be used.

 > NOTE  The potentially misleading term _SHEAR_ shall not impose a particular resistance against shear forces, but a particular shape.